tomvita/Breeze-Beta/README.md

 3. Search mode that is looking for current value that falls within a range. "[A..B]", "<A..B>"
 4. Search mode that looks for a sting of either null terminated text or a string of hex bytes.
 "STRING"
 5. Search mode that is comparing current value to a unknown value. "++", "--", "DIFF", "SAME", "++Val", "--Val", "DIFFB", "SAMEB", "B++", "B--"
+6. The whole purpose of search is to have a small list of address of which some of them can cause the desired effect when hacked.

 # Breeze serach condition display
 1. The search condition is display in this format: DataType SearchMode Value A ..
 Value B